 Shing Mun Country Park is primarily granite and volcanic rock terrain.
 The uplands are mostly volcanic rock, while the southern lowlands are formed by granite which is more vulnerable to erosion.
 The eastern region of the park boasts rich reserves of tungsten, and mining began here in as early as 1936.
 After a brief interruption during WWII, ore production resumed soon after the war.
 In the heyday, the Shing Mun mines had an average monthly output of 30 tonnes, all of which was exported overseas.
 In 1968, tungsten prices began to plummet, and the mines gradually went into disuse.
 Today, you can still find abandoned mine pits around Lead Mine Pass.
 Some of them date back a few hundred years.

-To familiarize yourself with the Shing Mun area, check out the information board and direction signs at the entrance of the country park.
+To familiarise yourself with the Shing Mun area, check out the information board and direction signs at the entrance of the country park.
 Barbecue areas can be found in the south and southeast near the dam.
 Other facilities are toilets, kiosk, rain shelter, jogging trail, the Pineapple Dam Nature Trail and a lookout.
 For campers, there is a campsite near Lead Mine Pass.

 Hiking for about an hour from the Shing Mun Country Park Visitor Centre, you arrive at Hong Kong's one and only live arboretum.
 The 4-heactare Shing Mun Arboretum is converted from abandoned rice terraces.
 Since the 1970's, many representative flora species have been planted here.
 Now it has collected about 300 species native to Hong Kong or Southern China..
 Among them are many rare and endangered species.
 Indeed, the arboretum plays a vital role in flora conservation.